Donating Specimens – Assignment of USNM catalog numbers

 Assignment of USNM catalog numbers

-As a service to the systematic community we routinely accept, catalog and curate designated type specimens for all extant invertebrate taxa (except brachiopods, foraminifera, insects, myriapods, non-marine chelicerates and parasitic worms).
+As a service to the systematic community we routinely accept, catalog and curate designated type specimens for all extant invertebrate taxa (except brachiopods, foraminifera, insects, myriapods, and non-marine chelicerates).
 Please do not send your manuscript type specimen(s) to us for deposit until you have submitted your manuscript with the species description to a journal for publication.
 As soon as you have been advised that your manuscript has been accepted, ship your specimens (following ALL US DOT, IATA and FedEx hazardous materials packing and labeling protocols) to us with a copy of the editor's acceptance letter, specimen collection data, and a signed Deed of Gift.
 As soon as we receive the specimen(s) with collection data and a signed Deed of Gift, we will provide you with USNM numbers.
 Please send the Collection Manager two reprints or a pdf of each paper resulting from USNM deposited type specimens.

 [ TOP ]